Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Discussions

-At this point, let us discuss the processes by which energetic ions are generated inside the magnetosphere.
-Earth’s plasma sheet acts as primary reservoir of magnetospheric energetic ions \citep{Kronberg_et_al_2021}.
-Ions from the plasma sheet can be energized by adiabatic processes (e.g., betatron, Fermi acceleration) when ions drift towards the Earth.
-Ions can also be accelerated up to $\approx$ 100 keV by quasi-steady dawn-dusk electric field.
-Another source of energetic ions in the magnetosphere are substorms, which are associated with magnetic field dipolarization and burst of energetic particles towards the Earth (e.g., \citealp{McPherron_1979}).
-Softer spectra (with spectral index 4 -- 6) are generally observed for particles accelerated during substorms.
-A typical example of substorm associated proton spectra is provided in Figure \ref{fig:A5}, where we calculate the spectral index of proton in the geosynchronous orbit as measured by GOES17-SEISS-MPSH during a substorm event reported in \cite{Rathi_et_al_2025}.
-The spectral index we get is 5.18 in that case.
-AL1 was inside the magnetosphere during intervals 2, 3, 4c, and 5c.
-During intervals 2 and 3, both ASPEX-STEPS units and GOES18-SEISS-MPSH observed spectral indices of ions $\approx$ 5 though ions with harder spectra (1.44 and 1.36, respectively) dominated in the IP medium clearly indicating the role of substorms in controlling the energetic ion environment in the magnetosphere during these times.
-During interval 4c when IMF $B_z$ $>$ 0, spectral indices measured by ASPEX-STEPS units are closer to 3.
-However, protons in the geosynchronous orbits exhibit typical spectral index of 5.
-This reveals significant differences between the spectral indices observed by ASPEX-STEPS and SEISS-MPSH during interval 4c.
-This suggests that the ion populations seen by AL1 and GOES are coming from different source processes during interval 4c.
-This aspect will be taken up further at a later stage.
-Since magnetospheric substorms can generate energetic ions (a few hundreds of keVs) inside the magnetosphere, it is important to check the presence of substorm during the entire period under consideration.
+Since magnetospheric substorms can generate energetic ions (a few hundreds of keVs) inside the magnetosphere, it is important to check the presence of substorms during the entire period under consideration.
 In order to identify the occurrence of substorms, we evaluate electron fluxes in geosynchronous orbits (e.g., \citealp{Kumar_et_al_2023}) and SuperMAG magnetometer network derived indices (SML and SMU) (e.g., \citealp{Fejer_et_al_2024}).
-We show Figure \ref{fig:fig8} for this purpose, where we plot (i) electron fluxes at different energy channels as observed by GOES18-SEISS-MPSH and (ii) SML and SMU during 11-19 September 2023.
-The periods when $B_z$ $\approx$ 0, $>$ 0 and $<0$ as well as the intervals 1-5 are also marked in this figure similar to Figure \ref{fig:fig1}.
-The color codes used in this Figure are also same as Figure \ref{fig:fig1}.
+We show Figure \ref{fig9} for this purpose, where we plot (i) electron fluxes at different energy channels as observed by GOES18-SEISS-MPSH and (ii) SML and SMU during 11-19 September 2023.
+The periods when $B_z$ $\approx$ 0, $>$ 0 and $<0$ as well as the intervals 1-5 are also marked in this figure similar to Figure \ref{fig1}.
+The color codes used in this Figure are also same as Figure \ref{fig1}.
 SML and SMU are basically perturbation in geomagnetic fields as measured from more than 100 magnetometers stationed around the world \citep{Newell_and_Gjerloev_2011b} and these indices reveal the auroral electrojet activity and thereby, the magnetospheric activity.
 On the other hand, dispersionless energetic electron/ion injection is observed during substorm in the Earth’s magnetotail \citep{Baker_and_Pulkkinen_1991, Reeves_and_Henderson_2001} if the satellite happens to be inside the injection front.
-It can be noted that magnetospheric substorm activities are not present during intervals when $B_z$ $\approx$ 0 and $>$ 0 but present (moderate increase in electron fluxes as well as enhancement in SML index) during the interval 5.
-Therefore, it is expected that magnetosphere will be populated by energetic ions generated by the substorm as well as by the energetic ions in the IP medium entering into the magnetosphere supported by $B_z$ $<$ 0 condition during interval 5.
-In general, high-energy (50 keV -- 1 MeV) spectra of the plasma sheet ions follow power law with exponent $\approx$ 6.5 during low to moderate auroral electrojet activity \citep{Christon_et_al_1988}.
-Therefore, it appears that the presence of weak substorm activity might have also played additional (along with the ions from the IP medium) role in softening the energetic ions spectra inside the magnetosphere during interval 5c (compared to interval 5b).
+From Figure \ref{fig9}, one can see intensification of auroral electrojet currents (particularly westward electrojet denoted by SML) and geosynchronous particle flux enhancements during intervals 2, 3 and 5 indicating presence of substorm activity in the magnetosphere..